-The CBOE individual equity put/call ratio moved around the border with territory normally identified as bullish.
-The S&P 100 put/call ratio stayed in neutral territory during the first quarter of 2005.
+The CBOE individual equity put/call ratio dropped in July to territory normally identified as neutral.
+The S&P 100 put/call ratio stayed in neutral territory during July.

 Sector Performance

 Figure 7 compares the performance of the various economic sectors within the S&P 500 as well as other international and style indices.